kotlin-orm/ktorm-docs/source/en/operators.md

 ) : ScalarExpression<Boolean>()
 ```

 Having the expression type, we also need an extension function to create expression instances conveniently, that's the operator function.
-We mark the function with an infix keyword, so it can be used just like a real operator in SQL:
+We mark this function with an infix keyword, so it can be used just like a real operator in SQL:

 ```kotlin
 infix fun ColumnDeclaring<*>.ilike(argument: String): ILikeExpression {